tomjoht/tomjoht.github.io/pages/apis/api_workshop_outline.md

 title: API workshop outline
 permalink: /api-workshop_outline/
 categories: api-doc
-published: true
+published: false
 date: May 30, 2015
 ---
 {{note}} This content is in a draft state.
-It represents the outline of the workshop I'm preparing for the STC Summit in Columbus, Ohio in June 2015.{{end}}
+It represents the outline of the workshop I'm preparing for the STC Summit in Columbus, Ohio in June 2015.
+This material will be given out as a workbook that people can print or refer to.{{end}}

 ## Introduction to APIs (10)
+* Same intro as other API workshops
 * What are APIs
 * Often overlay GUIs on top of API calls
 * Different types of APIs